top of page

 There are three options for someone to get started in refereeing.

 Option #1 – Grade 9 Referee – minimum age 13.
-This level of a referee will work games that are Under 4-8.
+A referee will work games that are Under 4-8.
 Small-sided games of 4v4.
 These games have only one referee.
-This is the perfect place for the 12-year-old and some 13/14 year-olds to start with refereeing.
+This is the perfect place for 12-year-olds and some 13 or14 -year-olds to start with refereeing.
 The Grade 9 Referee clinic is online and in-person.

 Option #2 – Grade 8 Referee – minimum age 13.
-This level of a referee can work up to Under-16 games as either a referee or an assistant referee.
+A referee can work up to Under-16 games as a center or an assistant referee.
 The age level of game one will work will depend on the referee's age.
 The Grade 8 Entry-level clinic includes an online session that is critical to their success as new referees.
 The clinic is online and in-person.

 Option 3 – GR7 Entry Level Referee – minimum age 17

 This option is for players and coaches (current or former) and returning referees.
-This clinic will have a combination of online learning, classroom learning, and a field session.
+This clinic has online learning, classroom learning, and a field session.
 This clinic will be offered a few times a year.
 This clinic is designed for those who play or did play, 17-Under and up, college soccer, or coaches who coach at the upper age level.
-Do not sign up for this clinic if you don’t meet the stated criteria but rather chose the GR8 clinic.
+Do not sign up for this clinic if you don’t meet the stated criteria but rather choose the GR8 clinic.
 Clinic length – nine hours.
-When you complete this clinic you will be registered at a GR7 Referee – this badge allows you to work youth and adult soccer games.
+When you complete this clinic you will be registered as a GR7 Referee – this badge allows you to work youth and adult soccer games.

 Where do I register?